moozer/PlaskData/pages/2013A/ITT1 Network/System development/04_Evaluation.md

-date: 2013-07-04
+date: 2013-10-29
 author: Morten Bo Nielsen
 email: mon@eal.dk
-status: Handind date are TBD

-Mandatory hand-ins:

-* Miniproject report

-Presentations and exercises must be turned in before deadline.
-The presentations will be scheduled in class.
+Hand-ins are to be turned in on fronter.
+Presentations will be scheduled in class.